 Eva Ashmore BSc (Hons), Adv.
 Dip Cons, MBACP

-I am a counsellor/therapist and counselling charity co-ordinator with over 16 years’ experience in both public, educational and charitable sectors.
-The experience of counselling offers you a supportive, non-judgemental space to explore your private and personal feelings, and thoughts - perhaps those you’ve never shared with anyone, or looked at before.
+I am a counsellor/therapist and with over 20 years’ experience in both public, educational and charitable sectors.
+The experience of counselling offers you a supportive, non-judgmental space to explore your private and personal feelings, and thoughts - perhaps those you’ve never shared with anyone, or looked at before.
 I aim to offer you that valuable space, and to explore with you, (perhaps) in a deeper way, the various aspects of your life and relationships – at your pace.
 This may involve looking at some difficult or even painful memories from the past, or looking at the feelings that you are experiencing now and how they are affecting you and your relationships.
-Having a greater understanding of yourself, and how you work, can be tremendously empowering and healing – it can help you have better relationships, and get more out of life.
+We will work together and explore your feelings, leading towards a greater understanding of yourself, and your emotions and patterns.

-For the past 11 years I’ve been a counsellor for a charity based in Trowbridge.
 I work with people with a variety of issues - relationship difficulties – both family and couple, people with low mood, low self-esteem, depression and/or anxiety.
-I’ve also worked with people in situations that are less easily definable – people who feel that life has turned out quite how they wanted or expected, or they don’t feel that they are the person they want to be – but not quite sure why…….to have a space where you can safely and freely explore who you are, with someone you trust, can be very beneficial.
+I also work with people in situations that are less easily definable – people who feel that life has turned out quite how they wanted or expected, or they don’t feel that they are the person they want to be – but aren't quite sure why.
+Having a space where you can safely and freely explore who you are, with someone you trust, can be very beneficial.

-Over the last 20 years I have worked in research and service provision in university/hospital and in specialist schools.
+Over the last 30 years I have worked in research and service provision in university/hospital, and in specialist schools.
 I have worked in hospitals supporting children undergoing surgery - using hypnotherapy.
-In addition I have worked in the educational sector in a secure unit with teenagers with emotional problems.
-Presently, (as mentioned above) I have been co-managing and counselling a counselling agency (charity), as detailed above.
+In addition I have worked in the educational sector in a secure unit with teenagers.
+In recent years, I have worked in the charitable sector providing supervision for volunteer counsellors, and the co-ordination of a low-cost counselling service.

 Training, qualifications & experience